Shivamp29/Java-Object-Class/equals() Method/Readme.md

         public boolean equals( Object arg );

-  - the return type f the equals method is " boolean "
+  - the return type of the equals method is " boolean "
   - it returns the true if the both objects has the same hashCode value otherwise return false

+  - as we know that each object has unique hashCode value so we have to iverride the equals method

   - there are two implementations available for the equals method
       1. default implementation